DenzelEchev/reddit-clone/README.md

 # Update!
 This Project has been dropped and will be picked up at a later date.
 Bee on the look out for the Tekken companion app.
+I will be using React on the refresh of this repo